Nathanduggan/student-scribble-app/README.md

      Homework/Notes Etc
      I would also like to thank my mentor Guido .
 His support throughout has been of great assistance.
-     Lastly, I would like to acknowledge my dad who encouraged me to start this course in the pursuit of bettering my career prospects.
+     Lastly, I would like to acknowledge my Dad who encouraged me to start this course in the pursuit of bettering my career prospects.